Close-up of PageSpeed Insights Dashboard Core Web Vitals scores

 How would this work?

-I like to start with a free 30-60 minute "discovery" call where we get to know one another, you introduce me to your site, and we determine what's most important to you and your users.
+I like to start with a free 30-60 minute "discovery" call where we get to know one another, you introduce me to your site, your audience, and we determine what's most important for you and them.

-Once we agree on exactly what the project is, I will conduct an audit.
+Once we agree on exactly what the project is, I will conduct an audit (it can be comprehensive, or it can focus on just one or two things, depending on your needs).

-This includes reviewing user monitoring data (I can add this to your site if you don't already have it).
+The audit includes reviewing your real user monitoring data (I can add this to your site if you don't already have it).
 Using this data, I look for patterns that might indicate issues.

 The audit also involves examining your website's code, looking for best practice issues or code irregularities, anything that might harm your website's performance.